 Standard expanded metal, or raised metal, is a finished product that comes from the press after having been die cut and expanded.
 The strands and bonds form a sharp angle to the original plane of the solid sheet.
 Standard expanded metal provides maximum flexibility for adapting the open area percentage to meet the project requirements.
 Read more…

 Flattened Expanded Metal (FXM): see tables

-Flattened expanded metal is a standard expanded metal product which has been cold rolled leaving a flat, smooth surface.
+Flattened expanded metal is a standard expanded metal product that has been cold rolled leaving a flat, smooth surface.
 This flat version is also about 5% lighter than the standard version, making it well suited for applications requiring agility, while still maintaining maximum strength and durability.
 Architects frequently choose flattened expanded metal when designing ornamental accents.
 Read more…